Are you developing any test strategy or test plan for your project? Have you analyzed all the risks correctly in your test strategy or test plan?

 Since testing is the last thing of the project it is always under time constraint and pressure.
 To save your money and time you need to prioritize your testing work.
 You ask how to do this?
 All you need is just to be able to judge more and less important testing work.
 Then you ask how to decide which testing work is more or less important?
 There is need of risks-based testing.

-Risk management and identification are the chief concerns in any outsourcing software development IT project.
+Risk management and identification are the chief concerns in any offshore IT project.
 Thanks to effective analysis of software risks you will get effective assignments and planning of work.

 Before execution of the program all the risks are recognized, classified and managed.
 The risks are classified in various categories.